fabric/fabric/sites/www/faq.rst

 My (``cd``/``workon``/``export``/etc) calls don't seem to work!
 ===============================================================

-..
-TODO: change links to API

-While Fabric can be used for many shell-script-like tasks, there's a slightly unintuitive catch: each `~fabric.operations.run` or `~fabric.operations.sudo` call has its own distinct shell session.
+While Fabric can be used for many shell-script-like tasks, there's a slightly unintuitive catch: each `~fabric.connection.Connection.run` or `~fabric.connection.Connection.sudo` call has its own distinct shell session.
 This is required in order for Fabric to reliably figure out, after your command has run, what its standard out/error and return codes were.

 Unfortunately, it means that code like the following doesn't behave as you might assume::

     @task
-    def deploy():
+    def deploy(c):
-        run("cd /path/to/application")
+        c.run("cd /path/to/application")
-        run("./update.sh")
+        c.run("./update.sh")

-If that were a shell script, the second `~fabric.operations.run` call would have executed with a current working directory of ``/path/to/application/`` -- but because both commands are run in their own distinct session over SSH, it actually tries to execute ``$HOME/update.sh`` instead (since your remote home directory is the default working directory).
+If that were a shell script, the second `~fabric.connection.Connection.run` call would have executed with a current working directory of ``/path/to/application/`` -- but because both commands are run in their own distinct session over SSH, it actually tries to execute ``$HOME/update.sh`` instead (since your remote home directory is the default working directory).

 A simple workaround is to make use of shell logic operations such as ``&&``, which link multiple expressions together (provided the left hand side executed without error) like so::

-    def deploy():
+    def deploy(c):
-        run("cd /path/to/application && ./update.sh")
+        c.run("cd /path/to/application && ./update.sh")

 ..
-TODO: update link to whatever API replaces cd() prefix() etc

-Fabric provides a convenient shortcut for this specific use case, in fact:
-`~fabric.context_managers.cd`.
-There is also `~fabric.context_managers.prefix`
-for arbitrary prefix commands.
+TODO: reinsert mention of 'with cd():' if that is reimplemented

 .. note::
     You might also get away with an absolute path and skip directory changing altogether::

-        def deploy():
+        def deploy(c):
-            run("/path/to/application/update.sh")
+            c.run("/path/to/application/update.sh")

     However, this requires that the command in question makes no assumptions about your current working directory!